Patty loves helping people learn to care for their motorhomes!

 All About RV Water Pumps

-Today I will be telling you how to fix many of the problems that you might be having with your RV water pump.
+Do you know how to fix the problems with your RV water pump?
 Few people actually understand how the water system works in their RV.
-If you have a 5th wheel, motor home, camper, or tent trailer, they are all basically the same so you've come to the right place to learn about them.
+If you have a 5th wheel, motor home, camper, or tent trailer, you've come to the right place to learn about your water system.

 We're only going to cover the RV water pump in this article.
 RV water pumps are relatively simple devices.
-The most common manufacturer these pumps is ShurFlo.
+The most common manufacturer of these pumps is ShurFlo.
 These pumps are nearly always powered by 12 volt DC electricity.
-Even if you are plugged into a 120 volt AC power at a RV campground, they still use 12 volt power.
-This is accomplished by the 120 volt AC power being directed into a power converter than changes the 120 VAC into 12 VDC electricity.
+Even if you are plugged into a 120 volt AC power at an RV campground, they still use 12-volt power.
+This is accomplished by the 120 volt AC power being directed into a power converter that changes the 120 VAC into 12 VDC electricity.

 RV Water Pump Troubleshooting